-Each of Sonic's executive officers participated in the Sonic Automotive, Inc. Incentive Compensation Plan (the "Incentive Plan") during the 2004 calendar year.
-The Committee established objective, performance-based goals and target bonus awards for each executive officer for the performance period beginning January 1, 2004 and ending December 31, 2004, with annual cash bonuses to be paid in February 2005 following the Committee's determination of the extent to which the specified performance goals were achieved.
-The Committee established three categories of performance objectives to be measured for each of the executive officers: earnings per share, new vehicle market share gain for Sonic's dealerships in specified major brands, and customer satisfaction performance for Sonic's dealerships in specified major brands.
-The Committee also established targeted award amounts for each of the executive officers for specified levels of achievement within each of the three performance categories, subject to a reduction in the event the Committee determined that subjective or other factors warranted a reduction.
-Based on Sonic's performance against the pre-determined, objective, performance-based targets, the Compensation Committee certified that the top target for the customer satisfaction performance goal had been achieved, but the other performance-based targets had not been met.
-As a result, the Committee authorized cash bonuses at the maximum level for the customer satisfaction performance portion of the potential cash bonuses for 2004 under the Incentive Plan as follows: B. Scott Smith, \$150,000; Jeffrey C. Rachor, \$150,000; E. Lee Wyatt, Jr., \$102,750; and Mark J. Juppenlatz, \$96,000.
-In addition, the Committee determined that certain one-time charges to Sonic's earnings in 2004 prevented Sonic from achieving the minimum earnings per share target established for a portion of the named executive officers' potential cash bonuses.
-As a result of this determination, the Committee awarded discretionary cash bonuses to the named executive officers in the following amounts: B. Scott Smith, \$140,000; Jeffrey C. Rachor, \$140,000; E. Lee Wyatt, Jr., \$159,833; and Mark J. Juppenlatz, \$149,333.
-These payments were based on the pre-determined minimum bonus amounts that each of the named executive officers (other than the Chief Executive Officer) would have received if the specific predetermined 2004 performance target established by the Compensation Committee had been achieved.
-The Compensation Committee further determined that no subjective or other factors warranted a reduction in the awards to each of these executive officers and approved payment of these respective awards in lump sum cash bonuses to these executive officers in February 2005.
+Each of Sonic's executive officers participated in the Sonic Automotive, Inc. Incentive Compensation Plan (the "Incentive Plan") during the 2005 calendar year.
+In March 2005, the Compensation Committee established objective, performance-based goals and bonus award amounts for each executive officer for the performance period beginning January 1, 2005 and ending December 31, 2005, with annual cash bonuses to be paid as soon as administratively practicable following the Compensation Committee's determination of the extent to which the specified performance goals were achieved.
+The Compensation Committee established two categories of performance goals for each of the executive officers, other than Mr. Iuppenlatz: defined earnings per share levels and customer satisfaction performance for Sonic's dealerships in specified major brands.
+The Compensation Committee also established a performance goal for Mr. Iuppenlatz of defined earnings per share levels.
+Mr. Iuppenlatz was also eligible for a discretionary bonus based on a subjective evaluation by the Compensation Committee of his performance as Executive Vice President of Corporate Development.
+The Compensation Committee delegated to Sonic's President and Chief Financial Officer the authority to establish objective, position-related performance goals for Mr. Iuppenlatz during 2005 for purposes of this discretionary bonus, with Sonic's President to report to the Compensation Committee on Mr. Iuppenlatz's performance against such goals.
+The Compensation Committee then established bonus award amounts for each of the executive officers for specified levels of achievement of the performance goals, subject to reduction in the event the Compensation Committee determined that subjective or other factors warranted a reduction.
+Based on Sonic's performance against the performancebased goals, the Compensation Committee certified that the objective, performance-based criteria had been met.
+As a result, the Compensation Committee authorized award amounts for each of the executive officers under the Incentive Plan for the specified levels of achievement within those performance categories in the following amounts: \$507,000 for B. Scott Smith; \$563,333 for Jeffrey C. Rachor and \$170,000 for Mark J. Juppenlatz.
+In addition, based upon the recommendation of Sonic's President, the Compensation Committee also awarded Mr. Iuppenlatz a discretionary bonus in the amount of \$202,000, which recommendation was based on objective, position-related performance goals established by Sonic's President and Chief Financial Officer as delegated by the Compensation Committee.
+The Compensation Committee also determined that the bonuses awarded to the executive officers under the

+Incentive Plan for 2005 did not sufficiently reward the executives for their respective strong performances on behalf of Sonic during the year.
+Accordingly, the Compensation Committee awarded supplemental discretionary cash bonuses to the named executive officers in the following amounts: B. Scott Smith, \$192,000; Jeffrey C. Rachor, \$213,333 and Mark J. Juppenlatz, \$80,000.
+The Compensation Committee approved payment of the Incentive Plan and supplemental cash bonuses in February 2006.